10 Grass Facts That Will Make Your Mind Melt Out Of Your Ears

-I’m gonna hop on the good foot, do the bad thing and get straight to it: your lawn is the bombdiggity.
+10 Grass Facts That Will Make Your Mind Melt Out Of Your Ears – I’m gonna hop on the good foot, do the bad thing and get straight to it: Your lawn is the bombdiggity.
 It’s amazing.
 It’s like the first pancake you get right on Shrove Tuesday.
-It’s like throwing a ball against a wall and finally reaching your target of a hundred.
+Like throwing a ball against a wall and finally reaching your target of a hundred.
 It’s like… oh you get the gist.

 Of course, you probably had an inkling of this already.
 You stare out the window and at your lawn a lot, so you know grass is wicked-groovy.
 Nonetheless, I’m totes willing to make a bet with you.
 I bet you didn’t know just how awesome grass is and, to back that up, I’ve pulled together a list of 10 Melt-Your-Mind Facts that you can check off with a tick or a big, fat, X-Factor-style, red X. Good luck.